Introduction

 - Available development resources and expertise

-This article works with deliberate simplifications and generalisations to make the key differences between WordPress and TYPO3 understandable.
+This article works with deliberate simplifications and generalisations to make the essential differences between WordPress and TYPO3 understandable.